AdobeDocs/target.en/help/main/c-recommendations/c-products/catalog-search.md

    ![Save as options](/help/main/c-recommendations/c-products/assets/save-as.png)

-   For more information, see [Create a collection or exclusion based on Advanced Search](#save-as) below.-->
+   For more information, see [Create a collection or exclusion based on Advanced Search](#save-as) below.
+-->

 ## View an item's details